Chymel/EE4780Project/README.md

 Similarity between picasso.jpg and picassolion.png :  26.31 %
 Similarity between lion.jpg and picassolion.png :  23.98 %
 ```
+IMPORTANT: The above output was run on an RTX 3070 Ti, runtime will depend on your\
+GPU

 While the program runs, it shows you the different images your using and then your\
 final output image: